-Note that you and your business are the same entity for sole proprietorships, though you can still open another bank account to better manage your personal and company funds.
+As a sole proprietor, you can still open a separate bank account to manage personal and company funds.

 Choose a Payment Gateway

-Whether you sell B2B or B2C, you will need a system for handling payments.
-Many popular ecommerce tools integrate with third-party payment services, like Stripe, allowing you to collect different forms of customer payment hassle-free.
+Whether you sell B2B or B2C, you need a system for handling payments.
+Popular ecommerce tools integrate with third-party services so you can collect customer payments.

-You will need to tie your payment gateway to your business bank account to collect customer funds.
-Your business location and which ecommerce tools you use will usually determine your payment gateway options.
+You must connect your payment gateway to your business account to accept payments.
+Your location and the ecommerce tools you use determine available payment gateway options.

 Set up Taxes

 As with any business, you must track your earnings and pay business taxes.
-You may require an accountant to help you get started and understand the laws governing your business.
-Either way, keeping clear and accurate records is important, so you are prepared to tax time and potential audits.
+Consider hiring an accountant to help you get started if you can afford one.
+Keep clear and accurate records to ensure you’re ready for tax time.

 Build Your Website

 Your website serves as your storefront and a direct representation of your company.
 Building an effective and attractive website is essential for a successful online business.
-Luckily, there are tools and templates that you can use to build a website without any programming knowledge.
+Luckily, there are tools you can use to build a website without technical skill.